exercism/docs/building/tooling/analyzers/interface.md

 a guarantee that the rule is always so, and does not need to be guarded for.
-For example, **MUST** be without comment means that the website could crash if an analyzer sends a comment anyway. **SHOULD** indicates any consumer of the output must still guard against unwanted behaviour.
+For example, **MUST** be without comment means that the website could crash if an analyzer sends a comment anyway. **SHOULD** indicates any consumer of the output must still guard against unwanted behavior.

 ### Approvability